 Inspect for new rooting at least 1 inch in length.
 Next, transplant it to a container with an appropriate potting mix.

 Take reference from the video for a visual aid!

 Toxicity of Pink Princess Philodendron

-ASPCA lists Philodendron as a toxic houseplant for pets and humans, including the Pink Princess.
+ASPCA lists most aroids, including Philodendrons, Elephant ear plants, and Swiss Cheese Plants (Monstera), as toxic houseplants for pets and humans, including the Pink Princess.

 The general symptoms in humans include burning feelings, nausea, and vomiting.

 Moreover, the symptoms may differ based on the dosage intake.
 The poisoning may lead to nausea and intense mouth, tongue, and throat burning.